claudioc/jingo/README.md

   If the endpoint doesn't provide the email address for the user, allow empty emails to authenticate anyway.
 Note that GitHub authentication usually requires this to be `true` (unless all wiki users have public email addresses on their GitHub accounts).

+#### authorization.moderatorsFile (string: "")

+  Absolute path for your moderators YAML file.
+If used, this file must contain a list of `usernames` and `emails` for users who have write access to the wiki.
+A user who has a match in either the `usernames` or `emails` list will have right access.

+  If this field is left blank, all logged in users will have write access to the wiki.

 #### pages.index (string: "Home")

   Defines the page name for the index of the wiki